 The Role Of Couples Therapy For Alcoholism

 Couples therapy connects the couple together through diving into the psyche of each patient to resolve conflict.
-In addition, therapy can uncover motives for alcoholism and help loved ones empathize with the other.
+In addition, therapy can uncover motives for alcoholism, or an alcohol use disorder (AUD), and help loved ones empathize with the other.
 Every couple has difficult moments and challenges; however, therapy may be needed if:

 - There is poor communication.